Apich238/LTN_pytorch/README.md

-# LTN_pytorch
+# ltn_pytorch

-Implementation of Logic Tensor Network through pytorch
+Implementation of Logic Tensor Network with pytorch.

-trying to follow 10.1016/j.artint.2021.103649
+Trying to follow 10.1016/j.artint.2021.103649